 Unless a lower treaty rate applies, interest on loans and rentals from movable property are subject to WHT at the rate of 15%.
 Royalty payments are subject to WHT at the rate of 10%.
 The tax withheld represents a final tax and applies only to non-residents who are not carrying on any business in Singapore and who have no PE in Singapore.
-Technical assistance and management fees for services rendered in Singapore are taxed at the prevailing corporate rate.
+Technical assistance and management fees for services rendered in Singapore by non-resident companies are taxed at the prevailing corporate rate.
 However, this is not a final tax.
 Royalties, interest, rental of movable property, technical assistance, and management fees can be exempt from WHT in certain situations or subject to a reduction in tax rates, usually under fiscal incentives or DTAs.

 Payments made to public entertainers and non-resident professionals who perform services in Singapore are also subject to a final tax of 15% on their gross income.
 For public entertainers, this appears to be a final tax unless they qualify to be taxed as Singapore tax residents.
 However, non-resident professionals may elect to be taxed at the prevailing tax rate for non-resident individuals of 22% (or 24% from year of assessment 2024) on net income if this results in a lower tax cost.
 The WHT rate on payments to non-resident entertainers was reduced to 10% from 22 February 2010 to 31 March 2022.

 Ship charter fee payments are not subject to WHT.